Jmakesthingswith/antfarm-simulator/README.md

 - Some refactoring and cleanup
 - Review the randomizer and preset libraries, and expand colour-related features
 - Add a JSON Ruleset gallery folder and populate with exported rulesets
+- Colour patterns/themes have no rule to not repeat single colours, leading to visual and rule errors, needs fixing.

 ---